Jammu and Kashmir Legislature

-The legislative branch of Kashmir in Jammu and Kashmir consists of the Jammu and Kashmir Legislative Assembly and Lieutenant Governor of Jammu and Kashmir.
+The legislative branch of Kashmir in Jammu and Kashmir consists of the unicameral Jammu and Kashmir Legislative Assembly and Lieutenant Governor of Jammu and Kashmir.

 Prior to the abolition of the state of Jammu and Kashmir on 2019, the legislative branch consisted of two bodies, namely the Jammu and Kashmir Legislative Assembly and the Jammu and Kashmir Legislative Council, alongside the Governor of Jammu and Kashmir.

-Changes as a result of the Jammu and Kashmir Reorganisation Act

-Until October 2019, the legislature of Jammu and Kashmir was bicameral consisting of an upper house, the Jammu and Kashmir Legislative Council and a lower house, the Jammu and Kashmir Legislative Assembly.
-In August 2019, a Reorganisation Act was passed by the Indian Parliament.
-The act will reorganize the current state of Jammu and Kashmir into two union territories; Jammu and Kashmir and Ladakh with effect from October 31, 2019.
-The new union territory of Jammu and Kashmir will elect a unicameral Legislative Assembly.
-The Legislative Council of Jammu and Kashmir was formally abolished on 16 October 2019.